LSAT 106 – Section 2 – Question 07

 For every 50 dogs that contract a certain disease, one will die from it.
 A vaccine exists that is virtually 100 percent effective in preventing this disease.
 Since the risk of death from complications of vaccination is one death per 5,000 vaccinations, it is therefore safer for a dog to receive the vaccine than not to receive it.

-The author hypothesizes that it’s safer for dogs to get the vaccine than to skip it.
-She explains that the vaccine is almost 100% effective at preventing the disease, and the risk of death from the vaccine is 1 in 5,000.
-She also notes that 1 in 50 dogs who get the disease die.
+The author concludes that it’s safer for dogs to get the vaccine than to skip it.
+She supports this by saying that the vaccine is almost 100% effective at preventing the disease.
+Also, the risk of death from the vaccine is 1 in 5,000, whereas 1 in 50 dogs who get the disease die.

 Notable Assumptions

-For the author’s argument to hold, she must assume that the disease is fairly common.
-While 1 in 5,000 vaccinated dogs die, and 1 in 50 dogs who get the disease die, we don’t know how many dogs will actually contract the disease in the first place.
+For the vaccine to be more beneficial than costly, the author must assume that the disease is fairly common.
+While 1 in 5,000 vaccinated dogs die, and 1 in 50 dogs who get the disease die, we don’t know how many dogs will actually get the disease in the first place.

-She also assumes her argument applies to all dogs, without considering how the disease or the vaccine might affect different breeds or dogs differently.
+She also assumes that her argument applies to any dog, without considering how the disease or vaccine might affect different breeds or dogs differently.

-She also assumes that there aren’t any other unaddressed consequences or risks of getting the vaccine or benefits of not getting the vaccine.
+She also overlooks any unaddressed costs of getting the vaccine, or any unaddressed costs or benefits of not getting it.

 A